Sales

 Pay attention to the prospect's tone of voice, volume, and facial appearance as helpful clues.
 Keep in mind that some people may be more reserved by nature.
 If the prospect is silent or responds in a monotone manner, that is a red flag.

-The next step should include a date and time (e.g., next Wednesday at 11 am) and action (e.g., you will present to the prospect's director).
+The next step should include a date and time (e.g., next Wednesday at 11 a.m.) and action (e.g., you'll present to the prospect's director).

-We hope these tips help you create more engaging virtual sales calls!
-For more great tips you can check out our content library.
+We hope these tips help you design more engaging virtual sales calls and events.
+For more helpful tips you can check out our sales content.